If you are wondering whether a whole home generator will increase the value of your home, the answer is a resounding yes!

 - Solar - $300 to $5,000

-Now that we have considered the initial cost of the unit, the other consideration is how much the installation itself will cost.
+Now that we have considered the unit's initial cost, the other consideration is how much the installation itself will cost.
 On average, you can expect to spend between $500 and $3,000 for the installation process.
 So, what factors affect this installation cost?

 - Site preparation and concrete pad installation - $50 to $75 per square foot